Shulchan Aruch – The Halachot of Rosh Hashanah

 Chapter 586: The Laws of the Rosh Hashanah Shofer (23 Paragraphs).

-1. The Shofer of Rosh Hashanah (used for) the commandment must be from a ram and bent over. בדיעבד (according to the letter of the law), all Shofers are Kosher, whether they are strait or bent.
-But it is a better Mitzvah if a bent/curved Shofer is used over a strait one.
+1. The Shofer of Rosh Hashanah (used for) the commandment must be from a ram and bent over. בדיעבד (according to the letter of the law), all Shofers are Kosher, whether they are straight or bent.
+But it is a better Mitzvah if a bent/curved Shofer is used over a straight one.
 A cow’s Shofer is invalid in any case as well as the horns of most animals since they are one (solid) bone and don’t have an inside part of the animal’s horn.
 They are invalid.
 [Also a Shofer from an unclean animal is invalid.]

 2. One who steals a Shofer and blows it is Yotzai, even if the owner(s) did not give up hope on it.